Check out the creepy photos and find out where exactly you could go and pay your respects to these run-down runways.

-1. Castellón–Costa Azahar Airport, Spain
+3. Castellón–Costa Azahar Airport, Spain

-What's Spanish for White Elephant?
-Officially declared ‘open’ in March 2011, no commercial flight has actually left from or landed at Castellón-Costa Azahar Airport.
-Built at a cost of 150 million euros, the enduring feature of this freshly-deceased airport near Valencia is a statue in honour of Carlos Fabra, the local politician who was the driving force behind its construction.
+Officially declared ‘open’ in March 2011, no commercial flight had actually left from or landed at Castellón-Costa Azahar Airport until very recently – Ryanair now operate out of here.
+So while not technically abandoned, this €150 million airport near Valencia has been loved for many years and its enduring feature is a statue in honour of Carlos Fabra, the local politician who was the driving force behind its construction.
 He is under investigation for tax evasion and corruption.

-2. Don Quijote Airport, Spain
+4. Don Quijote Airport, Spain

-If you thought 150 million euros was a waste of money, how about 1.1 billion?
+If you thought €150 million was a waste of money, how about €1.1 billion?
 Don Quijote Airport (or Ciudad Real Central, to give it its official name) was conceived in the 1990s as an alternative to Madrid-Barajas.
 Fifty minutes from Madrid on a high-speed rail connection with Seville, it was Spain’s first private international airport, and Spain’s last – it went bust and closed in April 2012.

-3. Berlin Templehof, Germany
+5. Berlin Templehof, Germany

 Built in 1923, Berlin-Tempelhof closed to passengers on 31 October 2008.
 Until the construction of the Pentagon, it was the largest building in the world.
 It played a key role in the Berlin Airlift but over the years it became obsolete.
 Today ‘Tempelhof Field’ is the largest public park in the city and the airport buildings host events such as raves and fashion shows.

-4. Croydon Airport, England
+6. Croydon Airport, UK

-6. RAF Binbrook, England
+7. RAF Binbrook, UK

-7. Gaza International Airport, Gaza Strip
+8. Gaza International Airport, Gaza Strip

 Also known as Yasser Arafat International Airport, this airport served the Gaza Strip.
 Opened in 1998, 700,000 passengers passed though it a year, but not for long.
 In December 2001 Israeli forces shelled its radar station and control tower, putting it out of action.
 A few weeks later, they bulldozed the runway.

-8. Stapleton International Airport, USA
+9. Stapleton International Airport, USA

 Stapleton International Airport served Denver, Colorado between 1929 and 1995, when it was replaced by Denver International.
 In July 1997, a storm caused severe damage to its structure, so it had to get knocked down completely.
 All that remains today is one old control tower.

-9. Marine Corps Air Station El Toro, USA
+10. Marine Corps Air Station El Toro, USA

 “Welcome to Earth!”.
 So Will Smith greets an alien arrival in Independence Day.
 Scenes from the classic 1996 sci-fi blockbuster were filmed at the wonderfully-named Air Station Marine Corps El Toro airfield in the California desert, which looks exactly like the kind of place that an extra-terrestrial attack force would use as a rendezvous point on our planet.
 It closed in 1999 (not because of alien attack).

-10. Galeville, Shawangunk, USA
+11. Galeville, Shawangunk, USA

-The small military airfield in upstate New York was built during World War Two for use as a military academy.
+The small military airfield in upstate New York was built during World War II for use as a military academy.
 It had two paved runways and for some years operated as a civilian airport.
 It’s now part of the Shawangunk Grasslands National Wildlife Refuge.

 12. Floyd Bennett Field, New York, USA

-Formerly one of New York’s major airports, Floyd Bennett Field is synonomous with the exploits of Amelia Earhart and Howard Hughes.
+Formerly one of New York’s major airports, Floyd Bennett Field is synonymous with the exploits of Amelia Earhart and Howard Hughes.
 Its glory days over, it was replaced by Newark Airport in New Jersey.
 Although these days is a public park, it retains some of the historic buildings that were part of the airport.